-Stockholder Proposals For the 2023 Annual Meeting
+Stockholder Proposals For the 2024 Annual Meeting

-In order for a stockholder proposal to be considered for inclusion in the Company's Proxy Statement for next year's Annual Meeting, pursuant to Exchange Act Rule 14a-8 the written proposal must be received by the Company no later than November 22, 2022.
-Such proposals must comply with SEC regulations regarding the inclusion of stockholder proposals in Company-sponsored proxy materials.
-Similarly, in order for a stockholder proposal to be introduced at next year's Annual Meeting outside of the 14a-8 process, our Certificate of Incorporation provides that written notice must be received by the Company not less than 60 nor more than 90 days prior to the scheduled date of the meeting.
+In order for a stockholder proposal to be considered for inclusion in the Company's Proxy Statement for next year's Annual Meeting, pursuant to Exchange Act Rule 14a-8 the written proposal must be received by the Company no later than November 22, 2023.
+Such proposals must comply with SEC regulations regarding the inclusion of stockholder proposals in Company - sponsored proxy materials.
+Similarly, in order for a stockholder proposal to be introduced at next year's Annual Meeting outside of the 14a - 8 process (including nomination of director candidates under our advance notice bylaw), our Certificate of Incorporation provides that written notice must be received by the Company not less than 60 days nor more than 90 days prior to the scheduled date of the meeting.
 However, if less than 70 days' notice of the date of the annual meeting is given, notice by the stockholder must be received no later than 10 days following (i) the day on which such notice of the date of the meeting was mailed or (ii) the day on which such public disclosure of the date of the meeting was made by the Company.
 All stockholder proposals must comply with certain requirements set forth in the Company's Certificate of Incorporation.
 A copy of the Certificate of Incorporation may be obtained by written request to the Secretary of the Company at the Company's principal offices at P.O.
 Box 99900, Louisville, Kentucky 40269-0900.

-In addition to satisfying the foregoing requirements under our Certificate of Incorporation, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 25, 2023.
+In addition to satisfying the foregoing requirements under our Certificate of Incorporation (including our advance notice requirements), to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the other information required by Rule 14a-19 under the Exchange Act no later than February 25, 2024.